Deaadman/UniversalTweaks/README.md

 - **Turn Speed Adjustment:** Fine-tune the speed at which the travois can rotate.
 - **Unlimited Interaction:** Easily travel indoors anywhere with this setting on.

+#### UI Tweaks
+- **Constant Crosshair Visibility:** Keep the crosshair permanently visible, regardless of the player's actions.
+- **Promotional Items Removal:** Opt to remove promotional menu items for WINTERMUTE and expansions from the main menu.
+- **Campfire Lives Removal:** Disable the campfire lives at the bottom of your screen as it's immersion breaking.

+#### Weight Tweaks
+- **Choose Player Encumberment Amount:** Determine how much weight the player can hold, whether it's semi-infinite or just a couple KG.
+- **Choose Container Weight Amount:** Determine specific weights for each container, or give them all a semi-infinite weight.

 #### Miscellaneous Tweaks
 - **Fire Sprite Fix:** Realigned the currently misaligned fire sprite within the feed fire ui panel.
 - **Improved Radial Menu:** Spray paint cans are now greyed out if no can is found within the inventory.